Encyclopædia Britannica: Related printed material

 Britannica Junior was first published in 1934 as 12 volumes.
 It was expanded to 15 volumes in 1947, and renamed Britannica Junior Encyclopædia in 1963.
 It was taken off the market after the 1984 printing.

 A British Children's Britannica edited by John Armitage was issued in London in 1960.
 Its contents were determined largely by the eleven-plus standardized tests given in Britain.
 Britannica introduced the Children's Britannica to the US market in 1988, aimed at ages seven to 14.

-In 1961, a 16 volume Young Children's Encyclopaedia was issued for children just learning to read.
+In 1961, a 16-volume Young Children's Encyclopaedia was issued for children just learning to read.
 My First Britannica is aimed at children ages six to 12, and the Britannica Discovery Library is for children aged three to six (issued 1974 to 1991).
+Compton's by Britannica, first published in 2007, incorporating the former Compton's Encyclopedia, is aimed at 10- to 17-year-olds and consists of 26 volumes and 11,000 pages.

 There have been, and are, several abridged Britannica encyclopaedias.
-The single-volume Britannica Concise Encyclopædia has 28,000 short articles condensing the larger 32-volume Britannica; there are authorized translations in languages such as Chinese and Vietnamese.
-Compton's by Britannica, first published in 2007, incorporating the former Compton's Encyclopedia, is aimed at 10- to 17-year-olds and consists of 26 volumes and 11,000 pages.
+The single-volume Britannica Concise Encyclopædia has 28,000 short articles condensing the larger 32-volume Britannica; there are authorized translations in languages such as Chinese created by Encyclopedia of China Publishing House and Vietnamese.

-Since 1938, Encyclopædia Britannica, Inc. has published annually a Book of the Year covering the past year's events.
-A given edition of the Book of the Year is named in terms of the year of its publication, though the edition actually covers the events of the previous year.
-The company also publishes several specialized reference works, such as Shakespeare: The Essential Guide to the Life and Works of the Bard (Wiley, 2006).
+Since 1938, Encyclopædia Britannica, Inc. has also published an annual Book of the Year to 'update' the encyclopaedia proper: this covers the past year's events and presents a variety of updated statistics (eg as to national populations, Nobel Prize winners, and the like).
+A given edition of the Book of the Year is named in terms of the year of its publication, though the volume actually covers the events and statistics of the previous year.

+The company also publishes several specialized reference works, such as Shakespeare: The Essential Guide to the Life and Works of the Bard (2006).